Amateur Radio (G3TXQ) - Common-mode chokes

 Fortunately, a 2-port Vector Network Analyser can measure both the magnitude and the phase of the attenuation introduced by the choke, and that allows us to fully determine the choke's complex impedance.
 I use a VNA2180 in the arrangement shown on the right.
 The jig typically adds the equivalent of 0.2pF or less of parallel capacitance.

-The ports of the VNA are connected to a test jig via two short lengths of coax - long enough that the choke is physically well-isolated from anything that could cause stray coupling and affect the measurements.
-The test jig comprises two BNC sockets mounted on a small piece of PCB material; "crocodile clips" soldered to the BNC centre pins allow the choke to be connected in line.
-A 50 Ohm resistor on the jig ensures that the impedance "seen" by Port A of the VNA never becomes extreme.
+The ports of the VNA are connected to a test jig comprising two BNC male connectors mounted on a small piece of PCB material; "crocodile clips" soldered to the BNC centre pins allow the choke to be connected in line.

-The VNA is first calibrated with the two coax leads removed from the jig and connected back to back.
-Then they are re-connected to the jig, the choke clipped between terminals A and B, and a VNA measurement scan made between the required frequencies.
+The VNA is first calibrated with the two clips shorted.
+Then the choke is connected between the clips, and a VNA measurement scan made between the required frequencies.
 The resulting S21 Amplitude and Phase data is then transferred to a spreadsheet to calculate the choke's complex impedance.
-The derivation of the choke resistance (R) from S21 Amplitude and Phase is shown in the attached notes.
-The choke reactance (X) is then easily calculated from R and S21 phase.